Guides

 6. The Renewable, Clean Energy Source

-Since solar energy is a renewable source, the sunlight that you use today will still be there tomorrow, and also the sun will continue to shine billions of years to come.
+Since solar energy is a renewable source, the sunlight you use today will still be there tomorrow.
+The sun will continue to shine for billions of years to come.

-Also, during the making of the solar panels, the manufacturer usually uses some hazardous materials, but the end-product does not generate any type of gases or emissions to the environment.
+During manufacturing, the manufacturer uses some hazardous materials, but the finished product does not generate any gases or emissions.
+When you compare solar-powered cars to traditional vehicles, the difference in atmospheric impact is striking.

 7. There Are No Energy Costs

-For example, an electric car will require the owner to spend a few dollars to charge its battery from the power outlet.
+Every other vehicle technology, whether gasoline, diesel, or electric, comes with energy costs.
+An electric car requires the owner to spend a few dollars charging its battery from a power outlet.

-But now, when you look at the solar-powered cars, they use solar energy directly from the sunlight, and here, there are no direct costs that are associated with it since the sun is a natural resource that will provide energy every day whether you use it or you do not.
+Solar-powered cars use solar energy directly from sunlight, and there are no direct costs tied to that energy.
+The sun is a natural resource that provides power every day whether you use it or not.

 8. The Solar-Powered Cars Are Barebones

-These cars prove that solar power normally works under ideal conditions, but most of the work remains with the automakers who will offer a practical solar-powered car for everyday use.
+These cars prove that solar power works under ideal conditions, but most of the work remains with automakers to offer a practical solar-powered car for everyday use.

 9. Development of Technology